ExtremeSwitching 5720 Series Overview

 Feature Licensing

-The ExtremeSwitching 5720 Series switches support Unified Licensing, so that you can use them with multiple operating systems.
+The 5720 Series switches support Unified Licensing, so that you can use them with multiple operating systems.
 There are two methods of acquiring feature licenses: manual or through ExtremeCloud IQ™ (XIQ).

-For Switch Engine licensing, see Switch Engine 32.1 Feature License Requirements .
+For Switch Engine licensing, see the Feature License Requirements for your version of the Switch Engine software.

-For XIQ licensing, see Licensing Information.
+For XIQ licensing, see ExtremeCloud IQ.